DiyanMarkov/DiyanMarkov/README.md

 # I'm a Python Web Developer

 ## `💫 About me:`
-- 🎓 Bachelor's degree in Economics at University of National and World Economy
+- 🎓 Bachelor's degree in International Economic Relations at University of National and World Economy

 - 💻 Currently a student at Software University (Softuni)